aibrite/jdash-docs/src/client/basic-concepts.md

 * If you are using Asp.Net MVC 5+, we support it with MySQL and MSSQL.
 * If you are using .Net Core, we support it with MySQL and MSSQL.

-If you need other platforms/database servers just drop us an e-mail (hello@jdash.io).
+If you need to implement other platforms/database servers, just drop us an e-mail (hello@jdash.io).

 ### Custom elements
 JDash uses W3C custom elements spec for dashlet development.